-Morel Mushroom Foraging Map
+Oklahoma Morel Mushroom Foraging County Map

+Counties highlighted in RED have confirmed sightings of morel mushrooms.
 Did you find morel mushrooms in a GREY county?
-Send me an email or DM on social media with more details about your find and I will update the map!
+Please send me an email with more details and I will update the map!

-Want To Buy Fresh Morel Mushrooms?
+Want Fresh Local Morel Mushrooms?
 Contact Me!

-405 - 252 - 0305 or
+405 - 252 - 0305 or OklahomaFungi@gmail.com

 General Morel Mushroom Info